iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 > Have downloaded this on both my mom's and my phone (Samsungs), and haven't had any problems.
 It only asks for bluetooth to be turned on and for you to enter a phone number to contact you should you encounter someone who later tests positive.<br> :date: __2020-05-23 02:11:24__

-> Unlike others here, my experience is that this app's battery usage on my S9 is very minimal.
-That is with Bluetooth always being on.
-I suspect that some people are misreading their battery usage.
-The problem with having a manual on/off switch is that you will forget to turn the app back on when you go out.
-My only criticism is that Alberta has not done enough to encourage the public to use this app.
-As of this writing, there have been only 50,000 downloads.<br> :date: __2020-05-22 18:24:21__

 #### 4-star reviews